Complaints options independent of the Ministry

 Raising concerns about a public entity

-If you have raised concerns about us that are not individual complaints or problems and are not satisfied with our response, you may raise your concerns about us as a public entity with the Controller and Auditor General.
+If you have raised concerns about us that are not individual complaints or problems and are not satisfied with our response, you may raise your concerns about us as a public entity with the Controller and Auditor-General, an Officer of Parliament who operates independent of the Government.

 Last reviewed: Has this been useful?
 Give us your feedback